 I lived in Hawaii for about 3.5 years in the early and mid-1990s.
 Japanese tourists flocked to Hawaii during this time, and I went to school with a number of Japanese students.
 I thought my Japanese friends had the best snacks: crushed, dry instant ramen with powdered soup poured on top was the coolest thing you could bring to school.
 (Trust me, this was heaven.)
 My Korean parents bought Pepero regularly, but I thought Japanese Pocky tasted so much better.
 I was also jealous of my Japanese friends’ Sanrio school supplies, which were decorated with Hello Kitty, Keroppi, and Pochacco.

 Over the years, I religiously watched Pokemon episodes (the original 150 + Mew, duh) and abused/killed a couple of Tamagotchi.
+A highlight of sleepovers at my friends’ houses was playing Mario Kart (N64 version or nothing).
 As I grew older, I began to appreciate a wider range of Japanese cuisine and learned more about the country’s history.
 (As someone of Korean descent, going into Japanese history is…loaded.)
 Ramen remained a staple, as Totto and Ippudo were my regular haunts in New York.

 It was a dream come true to finally visit Japan.
 When I first landed in Tokyo, I kept grinning dorkily and thinking, “I’m…in…Japan!”
 I’m warning you now: I’ll try to filter as much as possible for this blog, but my posts about Japan are still going to be annoyingly long.
 There’s just so much to say.